The Role of Empathy in Morality

 Q&A Radio: 3 November 2013, Question 2

-I answered a question on the role of empathy in morality for Philosophy in Action Radio on 3 November 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the role of empathy in morality on 3 November 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What is the relationship between empathy and morality?
 Must a person possess a strong sense of empathy to be moral?
 Is empathy an important quality of character or moral emotion – or the most important?
 What's the role of empathy in a rational person's life?